Ollie Gleichenhaus: Scaling the recipe

-Gleichenhaus worked with Lum's for over six months working to standardize his recipes within the restaurant chain.
+Gleichenhaus worked with Lum's for over six months to standardize his recipes within the restaurant chain.
 Gleichenhaus insisted his hamburgers had to be cooked "on a gas fired grill" and cooked to just medium rare.
 He insisted when a hamburger was cooked to well done, "... then they're lousy.
 That's what I gotta watch.
 Somebody wants it well-done, I tell 'em they should order a hot dog.
 If they say they can't stand looking at pink meat, I tell 'em to close their eyes".
 He also said he had to keep his eye on the buns.
 "They've got to be at least ten percent egg and have a little honey.
 After all, when you're wearing a $300 suit, you don't put on sneakers to go with it".

 He kept his seasoning recipe secret, having one half of his spice mix blended in Baltimore and the other half in Chicago.
 He said the two mixtures were combined "somewhere else".
 Gleichenhaus said the resulting mix of 23 spices was "better than Chanel No. 5".

 Mass-producing Gleichenhaus's spicy sauce required extra effort.
 "Six months they took to make my formula.
 I sent them gallons of the stuff before the chemists could even come close and the spice companies said they'd never seen anything like it."
 Paramount Foods Inc. in Louisville, Kentucky, manufactured the sauce to Gleichenhaus's recipe.

 Gleichenhaus had always cooked his Ollie Burgers to medium rare and used his years of experience to know when they had reached that point by feel.
 "How many got this touch?" he asked.
 "It's a science, a feel".
 The answer was found in a Louisville, Kentucky, test kitchen.
 A special "fire-flame" grill was developed that cooked both sides of the burger at the same time, to the exact desired doneness and temperature.